Blog post structure is just as important as the content itself.

 I generally find that a lack of initial formatting leaves me scrambling to start posts, where to put what links and so on.

-FAQ: Blog Post Structure
+Frequently Asked Questions About Blog Post Structure

 How many headings should a blog post have?